kosinaz/kosinaz.github.io/README.md

 ### About

-Father, husband, business technical analyst, hobby game developer from Hungary.
+Father, husband, business technical analyst and video game developer from Hungary.

 ### Jam Games